geeknik/my-awesome-stars/topics.md

 ## graphql

+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing open source data connector.
+Use it as a layer between you and any complex / legacy APIs and always get the data that you want in the format you expect.
 - [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests,
 - [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A cutting edge context aware GraphQL API fuzzing tool!
 - [amplication/amplication](https://github.com/amplication/amplication) - Amplication brings order to the chaos of large-scale software development by creating Golden Paths for developers - streamlined workflows that drive consistency, enable high-quality code practices, si